anurag171/anurag171/README.md

 - 🌱 I’m currently learning scala
 - 💞️ I’m looking to collaborate on python, java 9
 - 📫 How to reach me on anurag171@gmail.com
+- I am passionately curious and excited about transforming the digital banking space with my software abilities.
+These pursuits challenge so many aspects of my intellect like creativity, organization, sequential processing, problem-solving, and keep my brain ticking and never quench my thirst to create innovation.

+Visit to know more about me https://www.linkedin.com/in/anurag-mishra-267559115/

 <!---
 anurag171/anurag171 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.